project-copacetic/copa-extension/contribute.md

 Before proceeding, ensure that Docker Desktop is installed on your computer and using the WSL backend if using Windows.

 ## Building the copa-extenion image
-In order to run the extension locally, you need to build the image specified in the `/container` folder so that the frontend can call `docker run` on the image.
+In order to run the extension locally, you need to build the `copa-extension` image specified in the `/container` folder so that the frontend can call `docker run` on the image.

 Change your current directory to `/container` and run the following command: